 Diets for Dogs with Pancreatitis

 You can focus on dietary management and keeping your dog away from unnecessary fats in food and treats at home.
 Some fat is necessary for your dog’s health and will be found in their usual diet at adequate levels.
 The key is to avoid excessive fats from things like table scraps and rich treats.
-Your veterinarian will probably suggest a bland, low-fat diet for a few weeks before slowly transitioning to a regular diet.
+Your veterinarian will probably suggest a bland, low-fat diet for a few weeks before slowly transitioning to a regular diet, or your dog may have to be on a long term diet made for dogs prone to pancreatitis.

 Can Pancreatitis in Dogs Be Prevented?